geeksforsocialchange/gfsc-v3/documentation/shortcodes.md

 ### Arguments

 - `src`: address of the image file
-- `alt`: alt text for accessibility
+- `alt`: alt text for accessibility. *Optional but please be considerate*.
 - `classList`: A space separated list of additional classes you would like to apply to the image.
 See options in `themes/gfsc/assets/sass/components/_images.sass`. *Optional*.

 ## `image-with-caption/start` & `image-with-caption/end`